Bias-Buccaneers/bb1-img-recognition/README.md

 ## Grading Criteria
 When you’re ready to submit, you can run the submission code that sends us your code and results.
 Your score is based on:

-* Accuracy of the tagging model for each demographic set
+* Accuracy of the tagging model for each demographic attribute
-* Disparity in classification accuracy across different subgroups within each demographic set
+* Disparity in classification accuracy across different classes within each demographic attribute
 * Randomness in tags given to the ‘noisy’ ImageNet samples
-* Efficiency of code, measured as how long the code takes to run
+* Efficiency of code, measured as how long it takes the code to produce predictions

 ## Scoring Rubric